caddyserver/website/src/docs/markdown/api.md

   Easily traverse into the config structure

 - **[Concurrent config changes](#concurrent-config-changes)**
-  Avoid collisions and data loss when making unsynchronized changes to config
+  Avoid collisions when making unsynchronized changes to config

 - **[POST /adapt](#post-adapt)**
   Adapts a configuration to JSON without running it